ShoppReDigital/expeditions/docs/README.md

 # Goals:

-- Building community
+- **Building community inside India**
   - 1 million Indian sellers get reach global with ShoppRe
+  - Indian Shipping Professional, Shops, Companies & Knowledge
+  - Building ecosystem for exports(Payments, Customs).
+- **Building community Outside India**
   - 100k sellers outside India to source their goods from any part of India.
-  - Indian Shipping Professional, Shops, Companies & Knowledge
   - Reach 30 Million NRIs
--
+  - Building ecosystem for imports by enabling marketing, technology to the businesses sourcing from India to promote Indian Goods